thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/front-end-migration/coffee-script-migration/ilo-alignment-modal.md

 5.A pie chart can be added to rate learning outcomes.

 New design sketch: proposed different design, existing UI components are to be used for the input fields and button etc.

 ![new modal sketch](public/ilo_allignment_modal_design2.png)

 ![new modal sketch](public/ilo_allignment_modal_design3.png)

+### Component migration Check list

-**Component migration Check list** – What is needs to be checked for this component to work once migrated?
+What is needs to be checked for this component to work once migrated?

 [ ] Ability to collect details from the user